 On Monday, Feb.
 8, Congressman Andy Kim, the representative for New Jersey’s 3rd Congressional district, met with leaders from Rowan’s School of Osteopathic Medicine (RowanSOM) and Rowan’s Chief of Staff to President Houshmand, Dr. Joanne Connor, for a tour of Rowan University’s vaccination center and the Operation Saving Lives initiative.

-The visit left everyone feeling hopeful about the future for New Jersey.
+The visit left everyone feeling hopeful about the future of New Jersey.

 “It’s just amazing to see the contribution that Rowan wants to make back to the community,” Kim said.